 - 1 tbsp virgin coconut oil

-- ½ lb ground pork (or diced pork belly)
+- ½ lb pork (ground pork, diced pork belly or pork roast)

 - 3 cups water